YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 track cores.
 As cores will likely contain protected confidential information, you *must* ensure appropriate configuration and management of cores.

+In a multi-threaded environment, only the thread that executes :code:`ydb_fork_n_core()` survives in the child and is dumped.

 ----------
 ydb_free()